austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 ## Special Note for Students

-For students who use Discord's "Student Hub" feature, please convince your institution's IT department or your student union to set up a Matrix homeserver, which uses [free software](https://www.gnu.org/education/education.html) and allows greater flexibility for communication, while ensuring privacy is respected.
+For students who use Discord's "Student Hub" feature, please urge your institution's IT department or your student union to set up a Matrix homeserver, which uses [free software](https://www.gnu.org/education/education.html) and allows greater flexibility for communication, while ensuring privacy is respected.
 [Germans are already using it.](https://doc.matrix.tu-dresden.de/en/why/)

 ## Footnotes